EVerest/everest-core/docs/source/explanation/linux-yocto/ota-updates.rst

 Also try to use *mark-bad* and test if it falls back to the previous one on the next boot.

-EVerest will trigger RAUC via D-Bus, so make sure it is running as a D-Bus service.
+EVerest interacts with RAUC via D-Bus, so make sure it is running as a D-Bus service.
 The D-Bus interface is also the boundary between EVerest and the underlying Linux system here.